trgkanki/ankitime/src/config.md

 How much time to allow idle/non-Anking.

 > Note: When setting this value to `0`, I recommend setting `idleAlarm` to `false`.
 Or it would ring alarm forever when you're doing reviews on the desktop.

+## resumeFeedback (default: true)

+Whether to play sound on resume.
+Keep this off if you're distracted by frequent loud noises.